 24 Hour Crisis Line 847-377-8088

 Hospital Treatment Programs

 Community Counseling Services

 Lutheran Family Services 847-640-7954

 Schaumburg Family Counseling 847-524-1505

 The Centers for Disease Control and Prevention (CDC) recommends that everyone six months of age and older get an annual flu vaccine as the first and most important step in protecting against influenza.
 Vaccination is particularly important for people who are at high risk of serious complications from influenza including young children; pregnant women; people with chronic health conditions such as asthma, diabetes or heart and lung disease; and people over the age of 65 years.
 Getting vaccinated can reduce flu illnesses, doctors’ visits, missed work and school days due to the flu, and flu-related hospitalizations.
-The CDC recommends getting vaccinated by the end of October.

 If you experience flu-like symptoms, the CDC recommends that you stay home for at least 24 hours after your fever is gone except to obtain medical care.
 Your fever should be gone for 24 hours without the use of a fever-reducing medicine.